NadavClassiq/cat_with_calculator/README.md

 - `🎥` [How Quantum Computers Break Encryption | Shor's Algorithm Explained](https://www.youtube.com/watch?v=lvTqbM5Dq4Q&t=227s) - Explains Shor's algorithm.
 The second part of the video may be difficult for beginners.
 - `🎥` [What is Grover's Algorithm?](https://www.youtube.com/watch?v=_cDIzwycANg) - A clear introduction to Grover’s algorithm.
-- `🧑‍💻` The [classiq-library](https://github.com/Classiq/classiq-library) - The largest collection of updated quantum algorithms and applications implementations, accompanied by tutorials and functions to exploit high-level functional design for quantum algorithms.
+- `🧑‍💻` The [classiq-library](https://github.com/Classiq/classiq-library) - The largest and most updated collection of quantum algorithms and applications.

 ## Open Courses